Mobility & Transportation

 1. The problem that Jalisco faced wasn’t just one avenue — it was a community problem affecting three municipalities with thousands of residents.

-2. Only a combination of collaborative and inclusive solutions could mitigate the problem in a way that’s beneficial for the community and the environment, as well as reflects how we design and build cities.
+2. Only a combination of collaborative and inclusive solutions could mitigate the problem in a way that’s beneficial for the community and the environment.

-3. To create this set of solutions, the Secretariat of Citizen Participation set up a citizen engagement project, inviting residents and stakeholders to share their experiences and ideas.
+3. To create this set of solutions, the Secretariat of Citizen Participation set up a community engagement project, inviting residents and stakeholders to share their experiences and ideas.

 5. Inviting residents and stakeholders early in the planning process promoted a sense of shared responsibility for the problem and ensured that a collaborative multi-sector solution was proposed.